showyourwork/showyourwork/docs/zenodo.rst

-When you're ready to publish or distribute your article to the outside world --and you're confident the inputs to your cached rules won't change again-- you should publish your draft deposit.
+When you're ready to publish or distribute your article to the outside world --and you're confident the inputs to your cached rules won't change again-- you should publish your draft deposit for the current branch.
 You can do this either on Zenodo or by running

 .. code-block:: bash

-    showyourwork zenodo --publish
+    showyourwork cache publish

 in the top level of your repo.
 This will publish your deposit, giving it a